sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^butalways]: but I am also almost always wrong when I think this.

+!! change this section to something about the importance of relationships between data formats, simplify that way. introduce the concept for later where we talk about federation and later in rdf. another framing might be provenance https://www.w3.org/TR/prov-overview/

 Standardization does *not* mean that it is the *only* format that is used --- there are legitimate applications for keeping data, even temporarily, in intermediate formats.
 Standardization, in this case, means that the data has some trivial conversion to and from NWB, so for example some experimental tool could implement its own data model as long as it could be exported to NWB.

->>> change from here to the next marker to something about the importance of relationships between data formats, simplify that way. introduce the concept for later where we talk about federation and later in rdf

 Relatedly, the NWB API should be extended to include conversions between prior and subsequent versions of the standard: when the standard is changed, there should also be a function that converts the previous to the new version and vice versa.
 Once data is in NWB, it would then be trivial to maintain compatibility while allowing the standard to evolve as needed.

 If such a conversion function was implemented such that it was easy to extend, then it would also allow researchers to make local modifications to the standard to suit their needs, while retaining standardization with the root format.
 NWB files would then effectively be version controlled, and innovation on the standard could be integrated into the root standard and made available to all existing data.
 If compatibility-preserving extension of the protocol was possible, then the temptation to create accessory file and directory storage to contain "undefinable" data is minimized and it becomes possible to additional stipulate that doing so should be avoided.

->>>

-Wide adoption of NWB is not, in my opinion, the end goal in itself.
+Wide adoption of a standardized data format is not, in my opinion, the end goal in itself.
 Instead I see it as a point of standardization on the way to a more generalized, interlinked system of linked schema, articulated further in the following sections and in the discussion of [shared knowledge](#shared-knowledge).

->>> can write about ^^^ in terms of provenance https://www.w3.org/TR/prov-overview/

 ### Peer-to-peer data sharing platform